Share information & ideas about how to help

 Guide to Service Learning for Disaster Preparation

 This guide is designed as a resource and reference for anyone who is interested in engaging youth/students in service-learning focused on disaster preparation, response, mitigations, and/or recovery.
 The first section provides useful background information on service-learning, emergency management, and how to focus youth service-learning in this critical area.
-The second portion of the guide is a set of detailed descriptions and photographs of 20 of the funded projects in Florida.
-These descriptions provide contact information, background and details about activities, data on project impacts.
+The second portion of the guide is a set of detailed descriptions and photographs of 20 of the funded projects in

 http://www.fsu.edu/statefarminitiative/RevisedGuideBookComplete.pdf